javinizer/Javinizer/README.md

-scrape-javlibrary | True/False | Turns on the scraper for the English version of javlibrary.com scrape-javlibraryja | True/False | Turns on the scraper for the Japanese version of javlibrary.com scrape-javlibraryzh | True/False | Turns on the scraper for the Chinese version of javlibrary.com scrape-actress-en | True/False | Turns on the scraper for english actress names on R18.com scrape-actress-ja | True/False | Turns on the scraper for japanese actress names on R18.com multi-sort-throttle-limit | Integer value (1-15) | Sets the amount of threads to run the sort in parallel
+scrape-javlibrary | True/False | Turns on the scraper for the English version of javlibrary.com scrape-javlibraryja | True/False | Turns on the scraper for the Japanese version of javlibrary.com scrape-javlibraryzh | True/False | Turns on the scraper for the Chinese version of javlibrary.com scrape-javbus | True/False | Turns on the scraper for the English version of javbus.com scrape-javbusja | True/False | Turns on the scraper for the Japanese version of javbus.com scrape-jav321 | True/False | Turns on the scraper for the Japanese version of jav321.com scrape-actress-en | True/False | Turns on the scraper for english actress names on R18.com scrape-actress-ja | True/False | Turns on the scraper for japanese actress names on R18.com multi-sort-throttle-limit | Integer value (1-15) | Sets the amount of threads to run the sort in parallel